richardsonlima/richardsonlima.github.io/_slides/ai-tutoring-module-00-introduction.md

 ---

-## 2. A Barreira da Regra Explícita 🧱
+## 2. The Explicit Rule Barrier

-O modelo quebra quando tentamos codificar a percepção não-estruturada, como diferenciar um **Gato** de um **Cachorro**.
+The model breaks when we try to encode unstructured perception, such as distinguishing a **cat** from a **dog**.

-* `if (tem_orelhas_pontudas)`?
-(Falso positivo com Huskys).
+* `if (has_pointy_ears)`?
+(False positive with huskies).
-* `if (tem_bigode)`?
-(Falso positivo genérico).
+* `if (has_whiskers)`?
+(Generic false positive).
-* `if (faz_miau)`?
-(Dados visuais não possuem áudio).
+* `if (meows)`?
+(Visual data has no audio).

-A explosão combinatória de regras torna a manutenção inviável em cenários do mundo real.
+The combinatorial explosion of rules makes maintenance infeasible in real-world scenarios.

 ---

-## 3. O Paradoxo de Polanyi 😶
+## 3. Polanyi's Paradox

-O filósofo Michael Polanyi definiu o gargalo fundamental:
+Philosopher Michael Polanyi defined the fundamental bottleneck:
-> *"Nós sabemos mais do que conseguimos explicar."*
+> *"We know more than we can tell."*

-Reconhecemos rostos instantaneamente, mas não conseguimos formalizar o algoritmo cognitivo passo-a-passo.
+We recognize faces instantly, yet cannot fully formalize the cognitive algorithm step by step.

-Se não conseguimos explicar a regra, não conseguimos programá-la no paradigma do Software 1.0.
-Isso levou ao "Inverno da IA" nos anos 80.
+If we cannot explain the rule, we cannot program it in the Software 1.0 paradigm.
+This contributed to the "AI Winter" in the 1980s.

 ---

 class: middle, inverse-slide
-# Parte 2: A Era do Aprendizado
+# Part 2: The Learning Era
-### _Software 2.0 e a Inferência de Regras_
+### _Software 2.0 and Rule Inference_

 ---

-## 4. Inversão de Controle: Machine Learning 🧠
+## 4. Inversion of Control: Machine Learning

-A mudança fundamental: Em vez de programar as **regras**, fornecemos os **dados** e os **resultados esperados**.
+The fundamental shift: instead of programming **rules**, we provide **data** and **expected outputs**.
-O sistema infere as regras.
+The system infers the rules.

-* **Tradicional:** Input + Regras $\to$ Output.
+* **Traditional:** Input + Rules $\to$ Output.
-* **Machine Learning:** Input + Output $\to$ **Regras**.
+* **Machine Learning:** Input + Output $\to$ **Rules**.

-Andrej Karpathy define isso como **Software 2.0**.
-O código fonte deixa de ser C++ e passa a ser o Dataset.
-O compilador é o otimizador (SGD).
+Andrej Karpathy defines this as **Software 2.0**.
+The source code is no longer C++; it becomes the dataset.
+The compiler becomes the optimizer (SGD).

 ---

-## 5. Inspiração Arquitetural: O Neurônio Artificial 🕸️
+## 5. Architectural Inspiration: The Artificial Neuron

-Mimetismo biológico para processamento paralelo.
+Biological mimicry for parallel processing.
-* Substituição de `if/else` por ativações contínuas.
+* Replacing `if/else` with continuous activations.
-* O **Perceptron**: uma função que agrega sinais ponderados.
+* The **Perceptron**: a function that aggregates weighted signals.

 $$y = f(\sum (w\_i \cdot x\_i) + b)$$

-A "decisão" emerge da soma de milhares de micro-decisões ponderadas, não de uma bifurcação lógica única.
+The "decision" emerges from the sum of thousands of weighted micro-decisions, not from a single logical branch.

 ---

-## 6. Deep Learning: Hierarquia de Abstração 🌊
+## 6. Deep Learning: Hierarchy of Abstraction

-A capacidade de generalização surge da profundidade (**Deep** Learning).
+Generalization ability emerges from depth (**Deep** Learning).

-* **Camada 1:** Detecção de arestas/frequências.
+* **Layer 1:** Edge/frequency detection.
-* **Camada 2:** Formas geométricas primitivas.
+* **Layer 2:** Primitive geometric shapes.
-* **Camada 3:** Componentes de objetos.
+* **Layer 3:** Object components.
-* **Camada Final:** Classificação Semântica.
+* **Final Layer:** Semantic classification.

-O sistema constrói representações internas do mundo sem intervenção humana explícita.
+The system builds internal representations of the world without explicit human intervention.

 ---

 class: middle, inverse-slide
-# Parte 3: O Salto Generativo
+# Part 3: The Generative Leap
-### _Modelagem de Distribuição e Criação_
+### _Distribution Modeling and Creation_

 ---

-## 7. IA Discriminativa vs. IA Generativa 🎨
+## 7. Discriminative AI vs. Generative AI

-Até ~2020, o estado da arte era **Discriminativo** (Análise).
+Until around 2020, the state of the art was **discriminative** (analysis).
-* Detecção de Fraude (Sim/Não).
+* Fraud detection (Yes/No).
-* Diagnóstico por Imagem.
+* Image diagnosis.
-* Previsão de Churn.
+* Churn prediction.

-O limite: O sistema não conseguia **sintetizar** novos dados.
+The limit: the system could not **synthesize** new data.

 ---

-## 8. A Revolução Generativa ✨
+## 8. The Generative Revolution

-A GenAI foca em aprender a **Distribuição de Probabilidade** subjacente aos dados ($P(x)$).
+GenAI focuses on learning the underlying **probability distribution** of data ($P(x)$).

-* Ao processar milhões de imagens, o modelo aprende a variedade matemática do que constitui um "objeto".
+* By processing millions of images, the model learns the mathematical manifold of what constitutes an "object".
-* A inferência passa a ser uma amostragem (sampling) dessa distribuição para gerar instâncias inéditas.
+* Inference becomes sampling from that distribution to generate novel instances.

 ---

-## 9. Large Language Models (LLMs) 📚
+## 9. Large Language Models (LLMs)

-O conceito aplicado à linguagem.
+The same concept applied to language.
-O objetivo de treino é simples: **Next Token Prediction**.
+The training objective is simple: **next-token prediction**.

-Para prever a próxima palavra com alta acurácia em qualquer contexto, o modelo é forçado a internalizar:
+To predict the next word with high accuracy across contexts, the model is forced to internalize:
-* Sintaxe e Semântica.
+* Syntax and semantics.
-* Lógica Formal.
+* Formal logic.
-* Fatos de Mundo.
+* World knowledge.
-* Padrões de Raciocínio.
+* Reasoning patterns.

-**Tese:** Compressão eficiente de dados equivale a inteligência geral.
+**Thesis:** Efficient data compression is a proxy for general intelligence.

 ---

 class: middle, inverse-slide
-# Parte 4: Arquitetura Agêntica
+# Part 4: Agentic Architecture
-### _O Caminho para a Autonomia_
+### _The Path to Autonomy_

 ---

-## 10. A Limitação do Modelo Passivo 💬
+## 10. The Limitation of the Passive Model

-Modelos como o ChatGPT (base) operam em modo passivo.
+Models like base ChatGPT operate in passive mode.
-Input $\to$ Processamento $\to$ Output.
+Input $\to$ Processing $\to$ Output.
-Não há persistência, não há interação com o ambiente externo e não há ciclo de feedback autônomo.
+There is no persistence, no interaction with the external environment, and no autonomous feedback loop.

 ---

-## 11. Definição de Agente Autônomo 🕵️
+## 11. Definition of an Autonomous Agent

-Um Agente é uma arquitetura composta onde o LLM é o núcleo de processamento.
+An agent is a composite architecture where the LLM is the processing core.

-1.  **Percepção:** Entrada multimodal (Logs, Docs, Web).
+1.  **Perception:** Multimodal input (logs, docs, web).
-2.  **Cérebro (LLM):** Planejamento e Decomposição de tarefas.
+2.  **Brain (LLM):** Planning and task decomposition.
-3.  **Tools:** Execução de código, APIs, SQL.
+3.  **Tools:** Code execution, APIs, SQL.
-4.  **Ação:** Efetivação da mudança no ambiente.
+4.  **Action:** Applying changes in the environment.

-**Loop de Controle:** Perceber $\to$ Raciocinar $\to$ Agir $\to$ Avaliar.
+**Control Loop:** Perceive $\to$ Reason $\to$ Act $\to$ Evaluate.

 ---

-## 12. O Framework "The Agentic Path" 🚀
+## 12. The "Agentic Path" Framework

-Esta trilha técnica visa a construção de sistemas robustos, dividida em camadas de competência:
+This technical track targets robust systems building, split into layers of competence:

-* **Camada 1 (Core):** Arquitetura Transformer e Mecanismos de Atenção.
+* **Layer 1 (Core):** Transformer architecture and attention mechanisms.
-* **Camada 2 (Memória):** Embeddings e Vector Databases.
+* **Layer 2 (Memory):** Embeddings and vector databases.
-* **Camada 3 (Razão):** Chain of Thought e Planejamento.
+* **Layer 3 (Reason):** Chain of Thought and planning.
-* **Camada 4 (Interface):** Function Calling e Tool Use.
+* **Layer 4 (Interface):** Function calling and tool use.

 ---

-## 13. Conclusão: Prompt como Linguagem de Alto Nível ⌨️
+## 13. Conclusion: Prompt as a High-Level Language

-Estamos observando uma elevação no nível de abstração.
+We are observing a rise in the level of abstraction.
-No Software 1.0, a sintaxe era rígida (Python/Java).
+In Software 1.0, syntax was rigid (Python/Java).
-No Software 2.0, a sintaxe é natural (Linguagem Humana), mas a lógica de engenharia permanece.
+In Software 2.0, syntax is natural (human language), but engineering logic remains.

-O prompt é o código.
-O Transformer é a CPU.
+The prompt is the code.
+The Transformer is the CPU.
-O desafio de engenharia migra da sintaxe para a semântica e arquitetura de contexto.
+The engineering challenge shifts from syntax to semantics and context architecture.

 ---

-## 14. Próximos Passos: Deep Dive na Arquitetura ⏭️
+## 14. Next Steps: Deep Dive into Architecture

-Estabelecido o conceito de Agentes, precisamos entender o motor que viabiliza essa tecnologia.
+With the concept of agents established, we need to understand the engine that enables this technology.

-Na sequência: **"Attention Is All You Need"**.
+Up next: **"Attention Is All You Need"**.
-Vamos realizar a engenharia reversa do Transformer e analisar a matemática da atenção.
+We will reverse-engineer the Transformer and analyze the mathematics of attention.

 ---
 class: center, middle
 # The Geometry is Open
-### _Discussão e Perguntas_
+### _Discussion and Questions_
 ---